shorebirdtech/docs/docs/guides/code_push_release.md

 └─────────┴──────┘
 ```

-From this, we can see that the most recent release is `1.0.2+5`.
+We can see that the most recent release is `1.0.2+5`.
 This corresponds with what we see in the Play Store console:

 ![ReleaseVersion](https://github.com/shorebirdtech/docs/assets/581764/e6b6c276-49de-4142-8f32-dbf5e41379fa)